galactic-src/cvport/README.md

 ## Purpose

 The simulation used by the UK government to guide policy, and made public at https://github.com/mrc-ide/covid-sim was made years ago.
-It is relatively untested, has code transpiled from Fortran to C and people are whingeing hard that any political decisions have been made off the back of it.
+It is relatively untested, has code transpiled from Pascal to C and people are whingeing hard that any political decisions have been made off the back of it.

 It's a huge project, and this is definitely not going to reimplement it, but I thought I'd do a bit of porting to see if it turned up any odd behaviour, so I can raise it as an issue.